UPDATE 3-Philips sees tough European, U.S. healthcare markets

 Healthcare equipment orders fell 5 percent on a comparable currency basis, with a double-digit decline in North America and a high-single-digit decline in western Europe, where several economies are in crisis.

-President Barack Obama’s healthcare law, which takes full effect in 2014, aims to extend insurance cover to more than 30 million Americans, but requires insurance companies to bear costs including preventive health services and introduces a new tax on medical devices.
+President Barack Obama’s healthcare law, which takes full effect in 2014, aims to extend insurance cover to over 30 million Americans, but requires insurance companies to bear costs including preventive health services and also introduces a new tax on medical devices.

 In the past week, medical testing companies such as Quest Diagnostics and device makers Johnson & Johnson and Abbott Laboratories have cited a slowdown in use of medical services in the run-up to the reform’s implementation.